systemslab/popper-paper/paper/paper.md

 Independently validating experimental results in the field of computer systems research is a challenging task.
 Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour.
-In this article, we present Popper[^popper], a convention (or protocol) for conducting experiments following a DevOps approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of an experiment and validation of its results.
+In this article, we present Popper, a convention (or protocol) for conducting experiments following a DevOps [@httermann_devops_2012] approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of an experiment and validation of its results.

-[^popper]: The name makes reference to Karl Popper, the philosopher of science that famously argued that _Falsifiability_ should be used as the demarcation criterion when determining whether a theory is scientific or pseudo-scientific.

 A basic expectation in the practice of the scientific method is to document, archive, and share all data and the methodologies used so